utmstack/UTMStack/README.md

 ### Preparing for installation

 - Update packages list: sudo apt update
-- Install WGET and NET-TOOLS: sudo apt install wget net-tools
+- Install WGET: `$ sudo apt install wget`
-- Download the latest version from <https://github.com/AtlasInsideCorp/UTMStackInstaller/releases> (You can use `# wget [URL]` to download the installer directly to the server)
+- Download the latest version from <https://github.com/AtlasInsideCorp/UTMStackInstaller/releases> (You can use `$ wget [URL]` to download the installer directly to the server)
-- Change to root user: `sudo su`
+- Change to root user: `$ sudo su`
-- Set execution permissions with `chmod +x installer`
+- Set execution permissions with `# chmod +x installer`

 ### Install using Terminal User Interface

-- Execute the installer without parameters: `./installer`
+- Execute the installer without parameters: `# ./installer`

 ### Install using the parameterized mode

 You can replace the markups of the next examples by real values in order to use the parameterized mode to install UTMStack Master or Probe.

 - Master:
-`# ./installer master --datadir "/example/dir" --db-pass "ExAmPlEpaSsWoRd" --fqdn "server.example.domain" --customer-name "Your Business" --customer-email "your@email.com"`
+`# ./installer master --db-pass "ExAmPlEpaSsWoRd"`

 - Probe:
-`# ./installer probe --datadir "/example/dir" --db-pass "Master's DB password" --host "Master's IP or FQDN"`
+`# ./installer probe --db-pass "Master's DB password" --host "Master's IP or FQDN"`

 Once a UTMStack master server is installed, use admin admin as the default first time login user and password.
 Note: Use HTTPS in front of your server name or IP to access the login page.